Is bone broth good for dogs? This article has everything you need to know about bone broth for dogs, because why should we get to have all the fun.

 These are all in easily digestible form, meaning no upset stomach for your pup.

 The nutrients in bone broth support important bodily functions like nerve signalling and muscle contractions.
-It also improves the longevity of your dog.
+Longevity experts routinely state how bone broth is good for you and your dog.

 Finally, the proteins in bone broth ensure a healthy digestive tract for your dog.
 This is an important first step to boosting your dog’s immune system (5).

-Free from Common Pet Allergens (Dairy, Chicken, Grains)
+Bone Broth is Free from Common Dog Allergens (Dairy, Chicken, Grains)

 If your dog has a sensitive stomach then you’ll be happy to hear that bone broth is low in many common dog allergens.